Fairbanks-io/ExpressGQL/README.md

 - Fetch the code using git or wget
 - While in the app directory, `yarn` or `npm install` to setup
 - Once complete, `yarn start` or `npm start` to launch the server
-- Navigate to <host>:8888 in your browser
+- Navigate to <host>:8888 in your browser to query using GraphiQL

 *[Optional] To keep ExpressGQL up and running behind the scenes, checkout [PM2](http://pm2.keymetrics.io/ "PM2").*